scottbw/analytics-udd/README.md

 In addition to the main folder, there are 4 sub-folders.
 The udd sub-folder is the heart of the specification, with a file for each entity, describing its properties in detail.
 Refer to these files to design data for import into the Learning Records Warehouse (LRW).
 The media sub-folder contains various supporting files, including the E-R diagram source, the changes spreadsheet, Guides to the relative importance of UDD properties in respect of applications, products and services that use the UDD, and a copy of the JACS3 subject classification system.
 The utilities sub-folder has code fragments and snippets to support the development and use of the UDD.
 The LRW Implementation Information sub-folder describes matters that are not part of the formal UDD specification, but are closely related to it, for example a description of the mechanism for handling unofficial extensions to properties in the UDD, and filename conventions for adding data into the LRW.

 ## Differences between versions
 The development of v1.3 has involved a number of additions and changes.
 [This overview page](differences.md) provides a mapped listing of each change between version 1.2.7 and version 1.3.0.
-For differences between v1.3.0 and v1.3.1, see the [Release Notes](https://github.com/jiscdev/analytics-udd/releases).
+For differences from v1.3.0 and v1.3.2, see the [Release Notes](https://github.com/jiscdev/analytics-udd/releases).

 ## Data format
 UDD data must be UTF-8 encoded.
 JSON is the preferred data format, but XML and TSV data are also supported.
 Other formats are not supported.